JunhuiLi1017/DIY-NIW-EB1A/README.md

 #### Record of Success in Related or Similar Efforts and Interest of Relevant Individuals
 In this section, you may show:
-- Dr. Ma ’s research has been published in some of the top publication venues in his field
+- Dr. Ma’s research has been published in some of the top publication venues in his field
 - Researchers from around the world have relied upon Dr. Ma’s research to further their own investigations in the field
 - At least x of Dr. Ma’s papers are among the most highly cited in the field of Engineering for their years of publication
 - Dr. Ma’s research is highly novel and influential in his field